rpgreview/papersandpaychecks/pnp.md

 ## 1.4 Characteristics

 Characteristics are the basic attribitues of a *Papers and Paychecks* character.
 They are used to determine innate abilities which are not augmented by skills, and they determine the default values for various skills.
-As with numerous other games, Characteristics are determined by the sum of a 3d6 rolls, six times in order, for Strength (STR), Intelligence (INT), Wisdom (WIS), Dexterity (DEX), Consitution (PER), and Charisma (CHA).
+As with numerous other games, Characteristics are determined by the sum of a 3d6 rolls, six times in order, for Strength (STR), Intelligence (INT), Wisdom (WIS), Dexterity (DEX), Perception (PER), and Charisma (CHA).

 Players are reminded of their Luck Rating (1.2) and may wish to take the opportunity to use at least one point when generating these values.
 "Papers and Paychecks" is "realistic" insofar that characteristics are random, but "narrativist", in the sense that players can intervene if they so choose to ensure that they have the sort of character they want.